-The SECLG provides a safe meeting space to discuss the key ethical issues faced by the international seafood industry.
+The Seafood Ethics Common Language Group (SECLG) provides a safe meeting space to discuss the key ethical issues faced by the international seafood industry.
 The group looks at social welfare issues that affect the UK seafood supply chain, whether in the UK or seafood imported into the UK.
 This covers human trafficking, labour abuses, child labour, debt bondage, forced labour, migrant workers, and modern slavery.
 It is an opportunity to share new ideas or best practice case studies from around the world.

 The group is led by our industry and we take responsibility for running the SECLG.
 The Group has met twice a year since 2014.
 The SECLG brings together seafood industry representatives from major supermarket chains, smaller retailers, processors, foodservice and the catching sector.
 Other people who attend are not-for-profit voluntary groups, welfare charities, consumer groups, government and social research scientists.

-Due to Covid-19 we are running shorter online bite-size SECLG meetings in 2020.
+Due to Covid-19 we are running shorter online bite-size SECLG meetings in 2020 and 2021

-This bite-size meeting looked at new initiatives and standards to ensure all commercial fishers have minimum standards and decent conditions of work on board fishing vessels, as well as an effective means to voice any concerns.
+See the presentations from SECLG bite-size – 8 July 2020.
+At-sea social criteria.
+This meeting looked at new initiatives and standards to ensure all commercial fishers have minimum standards and decent conditions of work on board fishing vessels, as well as an effective means to voice any concerns.